 5. Who would have figured that I'd prefer shooting sitting rather than prone?
 Hits count, but prone is actually pretty uncomfortable.
 I was surprised at just how uncomfortable it was, and how well I shot from the sitting position.

-So there you have it - there's a sex appeal here (and ladies, if you don't think that your man won't look at you with those eyes that still know how to shine when you're on the firing line, you're very much mistaken indeed).
+So there you have it.
 If you have kids, this will let you spend time with them in a way that means something.

 Because this is your heritage, and theirs.
 It is a perhaps uniquely American experience, that's ours by birthright.
 The Appleseed instruction is on target, in all the ways that count.